sezanzeb/input-remapper/readme/development.md

 Contributions are very welcome, I will gladly review and discuss any merge requests.
 If you have questions about the code and architecture, feel free to [open an issue](https://github.com/sezanzeb/input-remapper/issues).
-This file should give an overview about some internals of input-remapper.
+This file should give an overview of some internals of input-remapper.

 All pull requests will at some point require unittests (see below for more info).
 The code coverage may only be improved, not decreased.
 It also has to be mostly